Topological recursion relations from Pixton's formula: Introduction

 and the $\kappa$-classes

 on the boundary strata, where $\pi: \oM_{g,n+1} \rightarrow \oM_{g,n}$ forgets the last marked point and $s_i$ is the section of $\pi$ given by the $i$th marked point.

-Products of strata classes are described by an explicit multiplication rule, so the study of the tautological ring amounts to a search for {\it tautological relations}: linear equations satisfied by the strata classes.
-Of particular interest in our work are the equations in which no $\kappa$-classes appear, which we refer to as {\it topological recursion relations}.
-The well-known WDVV equations, for example, are topological recursion relations in genus zero, and other specific examples in genus $g \leq 4$ were discovered by Getzler \cite{Ge1,Ge2}, Belorousski--Pandharipande \cite{BP}, Kimura--Liu \cite{KL1, KL2}, and the third author \cite{Wang}.
-Liu--Pandharipande \cite{2011LiuPandharipande}, in addition, proved topological recursion relations expressing $\psi_1^k$ on $\oM_{g,1}$ in terms of $\kappa$-free boundary classes whenever $k \geq 2g$.
+Products of basic classes are described by an explicit multiplication rule, so the study of the tautological ring amounts to a search for {\it tautological relations}: linear equations satisfied by the basic classes.
+Of particular interest in our work are the equations in which no $\kappa$-classes appear, which we refer to as {\it topological recursion relations}, or TRRs.
+The well-known WDVV equations, for example, are TRRs in genus zero, and other specific examples in genus $g \leq 4$ were discovered by Getzler \cite{Ge1,Ge2}, Belorousski--Pandharipande \cite{BP}, Kimura--Liu \cite{KL1, KL2}, and the third author \cite{Wang}.
+Liu--Pandharipande \cite{2011LiuPandharipande}, in addition, proved TRRs expressing $\psi_1^k$ on $\oM_{g,1}$ in terms of $\kappa$-free boundary classes whenever $k \geq 2g$.

-One reason that topological recursion relations are worthy of special interest is that they can be translated into universal equations for the descendent Gromov--Witten invariants of any target.
-For targets with semisimple quantum cohomology, these universal equations are known to be sufficient to determine all Gromov--Witten invariants in genus one or two in terms of genus-zero data; this follows from work of Dubrovin--Zhang \cite{1998DubrovinZhang} in genus one and of Liu \cite{2002Liu} in genus two.
-The analogue in genus three does not follow from the currently known universal equations, though, and very little is understood in any genus outside of the semisimple setting.
-One might hope that a more complete picture of the topological recursion relations on $\oM_{g,n}$ would fill some of these gaps.

 The main theorem of our work is the following: